RinceLagger/Videogame/README.md

 A player that come move across a room by clicking the zone of the room.
 If the computer-object is clicked, the streaming will start (the game).
 In the game, the player will be move with the arrows of the keyboard.
 Followers "green-rectangles" collected increase your punctuation.
-If the hatters ("red-rectangules") collides with the player, the punctuation will be decreased.
+If the haters ("red-rectangules") collides with the player, the punctuation will be decreased.
 You must achieve 100 points before the time expires.

 ## Data Structure